The life and times of Lincoln's river

 In the 1860s, the city built a pumphouse on the banks of the Sangamon north of town, and river water was delivered direct—and unfiltered—through city mains.
 The water wasn't much better than what was being drawn from private wells.
 It smelled of fish, and was so silt-laden that people complained that they had to brush off the dust after bathing in it.
 In 1884 a well was sunk into the riverbank.
 The water from this well was filtered naturally by subterranean sands and gravels, and galleries added to this underground system enabled Springfield to meet its water needs for another twenty years.

 Decatur has been more fortunate in trusting the Sangamon to ease its thirst.
 There are no major cities upriver from Decatur, for one thing, which meant that the Sangamon was a cleaner, safer river to drink from.
 The city built Lake Decatur in 1922 by expanding an old mill dam on the river south of the city.
 (The reservoir's been enlarged since, to keep pace with Decatur's growth, until it now covers some 2,600 acres.)
-The river was no more dependable a water source at Decatur than it was at Springfield, of course, but the impoundment evened out the fluctuations in water level and thus guaranteed a steady supply of water year around and the silt settled out of the still water.
-As a solution to the city's water problem it was at once elegant, cheap, and, because of its recreational pluses, popular.
+Silt settled out of the still water, and while the river was no more dependable a water source at Decatur than it was at Springfield, the impoundment evened out the fluctuations in water level and thus guaranteed a steady supply of water year around.
+As a solution to the city's water problem it was at once elegant, cheap, and (because it offered new recreational opportunities) popular.

 The lesson of Decatur's lake was not lost on her sister city downstream.
 In 1923, the year that Lake Decatur was finished, city planner Myron West recommended the construction of a municipal reservoir on the river northeast of Springfield.
 The fifteen-square-mile impoundment would ring the city's east side, stretching from Riverton twelve miles south to a point just east of Bunn Park.
 It would hold in excess of twenty-five billion gallons, enough to last a city of 200,000 three years without replenishment.